natysoz/expo-images-picker/README.md

 -   `saveTo` Manipulate File extension , can be "jpeg" or "png".

--   `*` All fields are optional , in order to resize and keep images Ratio its recommend sending only width or height and it will resize using this axis only.
+-   `*` All fields are optional , in order to resize and keep images Ratio its recommend sending only width or height, and it will resize using this axis only.
 ---